Learn from experts how to manage remote teams!Book a demo

 Investing your time now into learning and understanding useful management software will pay off quickly.
-If all of your colleagues are using the same software, such as Nimbus Platform, then communicating work-related questions will be easier.
+If all of your colleagues are using the same software, such as FuseBase, then communicating work-related questions will be easier.

 If there are multiple potential problems you can anticipate yourself or one of your team members having in the near future, prepare the step-by-step solution to that problem beforehand and put it somewhere everyone, including remote workers, will be able to find it.

 Time can be spent efficiently if everyone knows when their deadlines are, and what hours of the day they can reach their colleagues.
 If not everyone is using the same time zone, make sure there is a point during your working hours that someone from another time zone will be able to contact you.
 You can consider having an open-door policy outside of working hours as well.